-A donation from the Royal Commonwealth Society (Tas) has been forwarded with an equal amount from MiVAC to assist with the re-building of a school after a demining project in the area had been completed.
+A donation from the Royal Commonwealth Society (Tas) was forwarded with an equal amount from MiVAC to assist with the re-building of a school after a demining project in the area had been completed.

-MiVAC partnered with the East Meets West Foundation to build a causeway over a tributary of the Dak Bla River near Kon Tum to provide all year access to markets and medical facilities for local villagers and the six orphanages in the vicinity.
+In 2009, MiVAC partnered with the East Meets West Foundation to build a causeway over a tributary of the Dak Bla River near Kon Tum to provide all year access to markets and medical facilities for local villagers and the six orphanages in the vicinity.
 In 2011, MiVAC returned to the Kon Tum area to undertake various projects at the Vinh Son Orphanages, including the construction of a fish pond for breeding of fish for food and sale (self sustainability), a toilet/shower block for the boy’s dormitory and a well.